 EMDR Therapy

 Eye Movement Desensitization & Reprocessing (EMDR) Therapy is an evidence-based treatment for healing trauma, incorporating the mind and body.
-Research has shown that it can help people recover from PTSD, depression, panic, anxiety, and other distressing experiences.
+Research has shown that EMDR can help people recover from PTSD, depression, panic, anxiety, and other distressing experiences.

 Sometimes, when trauma happens, it’s less about the event itself, and more about the beliefs we internalize about ourselves or the world in relation to the event.
 Some common examples of this might be “I’m bad”, “I’m not good enough”, “I’m worthless”, “No one can be trusted”, “I don’t have choice”, “My body is wrong”, and many more.
 Many times, we know these beliefs aren’t true, but they feel true.